s0l0ist/node-seal/USAGE.md

 // 3) choose the polynomial modulus degree (must be power of 2) const polyModulusDegree = 4096

-// 4) for BFV, choose a plaintext modulus size (20 bits is a common start) const plainBitSize = 20
+// 4) for BFV/BGV, choose a plaintext modulus size (20 bits is a common start) const plainBitSize = 20

-// create the parameter container const parms = new seal.EncryptionParameters(scheme)
+const parms = new seal.EncryptionParameters(scheme)

 // tell SEAL how big the polynomials should be parms.setPolyModulusDegree(polyModulusDegree)

 // choose coefficient moduli compatible with this degree + security
-// this helper gives you a “standard” set for BFV at that degree parms.setCoeffModulus(seal.CoeffModulus.BFVDefault(polyModulusDegree, security))
+// this helper gives you a "standard" set for BFV at that degree parms.setCoeffModulus(seal.CoeffModulus.BFVDefault(polyModulusDegree, security))

 // BFV/BGV need a plaintext modulus to define the plaintext space